Pregnant Pippa Middleton Follows Sister Kate’s Pregnancy Style Trend

 — POPSUGAR Fashion (@POPSUGARFashion) July 20, 2018

 Pippa has had a penchant for wearing wedge style espadrilles this summer while she’s expecting.
-Interestingly, wedges are a style of shoe that her sister Kate and Kate’s new sister-in-law Meghan Markle don’t wear, according to an Inquisitr report.
+Interestingly, wedges are a style of shoe that her sister Kate and Kate’s new sister-in-law, Meghan Markle, don’t wear, according to an Inquisitr report.

+“The Queen isn’t a fan of wedged shoes.
+She really doesn’t like them, and it’s well known among the women in the family,” an inside source said.

-While wedges aren’t banned, the women of the family tend to avoid wearing them for official outings especially when the Queen is in attendance most of the time.
+While wedges aren’t banned, the women of the family tend to avoid wearing them for official outings especially when the queen is in attendance most of the time.

 Indeed, Pippa Middleton isn’t bound by these same concerns, and she’s enjoying the comfortable and stylish shoes this summer while she awaits the arrival of her first child.
 The footwear goes well with her summer maternity style.